Hunting / Fishing Reports

 Like us on Facebook – for up-to-date reports from our businesses and the area.

-At Akaska the water is warming up and fish are biting!
-Limits are starting to come in.
-Fish that are being caught are in 5-15 feet using jigs and minnows, bottom bouncers with minnows or some using crawlers and leeches.
+At Akaska they are still catching fish, but the bite has slowed some due to the heat we’ve had.
+Fish that are being caught are in around 18-25 feet using jigs and minnows, bottom bouncers with crawlers and leeches.
 You need to keep moving until you find the fish – but they are there!

-Around Chamberlain , fishing is great – summer is here!
+Around Chamberlain , fishing is very good!
 With the rising water the bite is in the shallow water.
 The fish also seem to be more aggressive.
-More anglers are starting to use night crawlers and leeches, others are using bottom bouncers with minnows and some are pulling plugs – seems to be whatever the anglers prefer right now.
+More anglers are using night crawlers and leeches, others are using bottom bouncers with minnows and some are pulling plugs – seems to be whatever the anglers prefer right now.
 Pitching to the bluffs has been good.
 The depth most anglers are fishing at is 6-30 feet.
 There are a large number of fish being caught.
 You just need to take the time to look and find them.